P2-Aamus/P3-RentHeadAtAiport/README.md

 ### QR code

-Use the attached QR-code, with a fabricated boarding pass and scan the QR-code when the camera is displayed.
+Use the attached QR-code called boarding pass.jpg, with a fabricated boarding pass and scan the QR-code when the camera is displayed.

 ### MySQL usage